pascomnet/documentation/site/content/client-desktop-userguide/call-history/_index.en.md

 Find data to **call history**, last **3 calls**, details on **caller** and data from the **phone book**.

 {{% notice info %}}
-Tip: Click on the **red info icon** in the "last 3 calls" section.
+Tip: Click on the {{< ui-button "red info icon">}} in the "last 3 calls" section.
 This will take you to the corresponding call record and you can evaluate it further.
 {{% /notice %}}

 ## Use Team Journal

+{{< youtube Mt6oszyCp3M >}}

 The Team Journal gives you a complete overview of all calls made in the team you are a member of.
-More information about pascom teams can be found in the following [Tutorial](Link to Teams).
+More information about pascom teams can be found in the following [tutorial]({{< ref "/client-desktop-userguide/teams-callqueue" >}}).

 To open the **Team Journal** in your **Team**, click on **Team Journal**.